chipsalliance/firrtl-spec/spec.md

 All three are wires and all three have type `UInt<8>`{.firrtl}.

 When a circuit component has a bundle type (see TODO), it will end up with one direct subcomponent for each field.
-The type of each subcomponent will correspond to the type of the corresponding field.
-However, the kind of the subcomponent depends on both the kind and the type of the parent:
+The kind of the subcomponent depends on both the kind and the type of the parent:

 - For nodes, wires, and registers, the kind of each direct subcomponent is the same.
 - For output and input ports, the kind of each direct subcomponent depends on whether or not the field is flipped.